 The added value of people in landscape pictures

-So, if people contribute to a coherent image or if the landscape has to give an impression of the world in which we live, I do not see any reason to ban people from the landscape photos.
+So, if people contribute to a coherent image or the landscape has to give an impression of the world in which we live, I do not see any reason to ban people from landscape photos.

 Both perspective and scale are powerful tools in the composition of a photograph.